ishantchauhan710/SpaceFeed/README.md

 ## SpaceFeed Features :fire:

-- **Authentication** - Create session based account using email, password, profile picture and other details
+- **Authentication** - Users can create account using email, password, profile picture and other details
-- **Create Posts** - Create posts that can contain images
+- **Create Posts** - Users can upload posts containing images
-- **Interact With Posts** - You can like, comment and like a particular comment on a post
+- **Interact With Posts** - Users can like, comment, share and like a particular comment on a post
-- **Follow User** - You can follow and unfollow users
+- **Follow User** - Users can follow and unfollow other users
-- **User Suggestions** - You can see a list of suggested users when visiting the profile page
+- **User Suggestions** - Users can see a list of suggested users when visiting the profile page
-- **Realtime Notifications** - You can receive instant notifications whenever someone likes or comments on your post
+- **Realtime Notifications** - Users can receive instant notifications whenever someone likes or comments on their post
-- **User Search** - You can search a user using his name or email
+- **User Search** - Users can search a person using his name or email

 ## 📸 Screenshots :computer: